Mountain Rose Herbs

-Mountain Rose Herbs is an American grower, processor, distributor, and retailer of herbs, spices, teas, essential oils and DIY ingredients used in herbalism.
+Mountain Rose Herbs is an American grower, processor, distributor, and retailer of herbs, spices, teas, essential oils, and DIY ingredients used in herbalism.
 Founded in 1987, the company is based in Eugene, Oregon.
 Mountain Rose Herbs is known for organic, sustainably sourced, and wild harvested products.
 By 2010, it was the second-largest distributor of organic dried herbs in the nation.
 The e-commerce company opened its first retail location, Mountain Rose Herbs Mercantile, in 2016 in downtown Eugene, selling organic botanicals and DIY supplies.

 History

-Herbalist, educator, and author Rosemary Gladstar established what would become Mountain Rose Herbs in 1987 in Northern California, as a mail-order company that provided supplies for students at the California School of Herbal Studies.
+Herbalist, educator, and author Rosemary Gladstar established what would become Mountain Rose Herbs in 1987 in Northern California, as a mail-order company that provided supplies for students of the California School of Herbal Studies.
 In 1991, herbalist Julie Bailey purchased the business.
 She continued to run Mountain Rose Herbs from her Humboldt County, California home, filling orders by mail.
 The company grew steadily through the 1990s and adopted rigorous guidelines for the harvesting of wild plants.
 In 1997, Mountain Rose Herbs moved to larger premises in North San Juan, California.
 In 2000, environmental activist Shawn Donnille was promoted to management.
-He obtained organic certification for the company, and built the first Mountain Rose Herbs website to sell products online.
+They obtained organic certification for the company, and built the first Mountain Rose Herbs website to sell products online.

 In 2001, Shawn Donnille became a part owner and the business moved to Pleasant Hill, Oregon to be closer to the company's farm operations, wild harvesters, and processors.
 This move enabled the creation of a full-time laboratory and quality control department.
 The home-based retailer became a certified organic processor through Oregon Tilth in 2002.

-Between 2001 and 2010, Mountain Rose Herbs experienced steady growth, averaging between 25% and 45% each year.

-In July 2010, the retailer moved to their current facility in West Eugene.
+Between 2001 and 2010, Mountain Rose Herbs experienced steady growth, and in July 2010, the retailer moved to their current facility in West Eugene.
 This 60,600-square-foot factory and a separate 10,000-square-foot building next door tripled the retailer's space.
+By 2010, it was the second-largest distributor of organic dried herbs in the nation.